richardskumat/ansible-role-chrome/README.md

 Requirements
 ------------

-Debian 9 or 10 on remote host and X Server to use Chrome.
+Debian 9, 10 or 11 on remote host and X Server to use Chrome.

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.
+install_state: present or absent

+whether to install or remove google chrome.

 Dependencies
 ------------